 dope out (slang): to work out.
 Example: “We doped out a way to earn some money fast.”

 In pop culture

-Taking performance enhancing drugs in sport is known as doping and has been a big problem for many years.
+Taking performance-enhancing drugs in sports is known as doping and has been a big problem for many years.
 Athletes have to undergo regular drugs tests, but normally seem to find ways to avoid getting caught.
 This short video will tell you more about doping in sports:

 Did you know?